MASHUOA/HiTMaP/README.md

 -- An R package of High-resolution Informatics Toolbox for Maldi-imaging Proteomics

-## Package installation
+# Package installation
-This is an tutorial for use of HiTMaP (An R package of High-resolution Informatics Toolbox for Maldi-imaging Proteomics).
-To access the software use the installation codes as below:
+This is a tutorial for the use of HiTMaP (An R package of High-resolution Informatics Toolbox for Maldi-imaging Proteomics).
+User's may run HiTMaP using Docker, or through R, however Docker is recommended to avoid issues with package dependency.

-### Installation from Docker image
+## Installation of docker image

-HiTMaP has been encapsulated as an docker image for each release.
-User can download the latest version by using the code as below.
+HiTMaP has been encapsulated into a docker image.
+Using a bash terminal, user's can download the latest version by using the code as below.

 ```bash